thumbnail image

 Restoration ecology | Ecophysiology | Tropical and temperate forests | Ecosystem Ecology | Biogeochemistry | Ex situ conservation | UAS technology

 See more on my CV or Google scholar profile.
-Click here for an video of me discussing my work on ThinkTech Hawaii.
+Click here for a video of me discussing some of my work on ThinkTech Hawaii.

 • Research Areas